 Focus is given to:

-past disturbing memories and related events,
+Past disturbing memories and related events,

-current situations that cause distress,
+Current situations that cause distress,

-and to developing the skills and attitudes needed for positive future actions.
+Developing the skills and attitudes needed for positive future actions.

 What You Can Expect From Counselling: